satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 .. figure:: images/image01.png
    :align: center
    :alt:
-Figure X. Example of a metric for quantifying contributions over time.
+Figure 8.
+Example of a metric for quantifying contributions over time.
 This is a screenshot of a ribbon chart visualization in GitHub of the history of code review, where each color indicates an individual reviewer and the width of a colored ribbon represents that individual’s